anabaf/about-me/README.md

   </p>
 </div>

-- 💻  Currently completing a coding bootcamp to advance my knowledge and become a full-stack developer.
+- 💻  Recently completed a coding bootcamp to advance my knowledge and become a full-stack developer.
 - 🎮  Dreaming of making cute RPG-style games, with my own art, that immerses players in fantastical settings.
-- ✈️  On a mission to connect the travel and tech industries, merging my love for exploration with the power of technology.
 - 📖  Passionate about constantly learning, exploring, and embracing the ever-evolving world of code.
-- 🌍  I'm an avid adventurer looking to merge my travels with new tech solutions.
+- 🌍  I'm an avid adventurer with a mission to explore every corner on earth
-- ✨  Lover of all things technological, exploratory, and pixelated - let's work some magic!
+- ✨  Lover of all things technological, exploratory, and pixelated!

   ---